MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-for-mongo-extension.md

 > [!NOTE]
 > By default, the extension stores the last seven log files.

-For more information about Frequently Asked Questions, visit [Migration Assessment for MongoDB extension FAQ](database-migration-assessment-for-MongoDB-extension-faq.md).
+For more information about Frequently Asked Questions, visit [Migration for MongoDB extension FAQ](database-migration-for-mongodb-extension-faq.md).

 ## Contact Microsoft for help